GLIDE-LLC/docs/glide-performance-framework/README.md

 Complete framework for ensuring **Performance Optimization** of Glide projects.

-This framework includes guidelines according to `WCAG 2.0` & `WCAG 2.1` - `Level A`.
-These rules must be followed to make Glide projects accessible.
+This framework includes guidelines according to `Lighthouse Audits`.
+These rules must be followed to make Glide projects load fast.

-This document breaks it down to the responsibility level, making it easier for everyone involved in a project to achieve accessibility compliance.
+This document breaks it down to the responsibility level, making it easier for everyone involved in a project to achieve performance optimization.

 <br>